You Are What You Eat!

 The growing scientific and medical consensus is that lifestyle changes can prevent and reverse chronic diseases.

 When it comes to lifestyle changes, slow and steady, do not win the race.

 The underlying causes of chronic illness can be found in, and removed from, our modern lifestyles.

 A plant-based diet is one of the pillars of maintaining long-term health.

 Plant-based foods provide health-boosting substances, while meats and refined carbs often do the opposite.

 Exercise makes you healthier, happier and more alert.

 Strong social connections are a fundamental part of a healthy life.

-The critical message may be summarised as follows:
+The Summary of the critical message is as follows:

-Chronic diseases share many of the exact underlying biological mechanisms, and specific aspects of our modern lifestyles aggravate these.
-Consequently, the key to preventing and reversing chronic diseases is to transform that lifestyle.
-We can do this by adopting a plant-based diet, exercising, managing our stress and strengthening our social connections.
+Chronic diseases share many underlying biological mechanisms, and specific aspects of our modern lifestyles aggravate these.
+Consequently, transforming that lifestyle is key to preventing and reversing chronic diseases.
+We can do this by adopting a plant-based diet, exercising, managing stress, and strengthening our social connections.